-The Shipper or third party Credit Support provider, as the case may be, will provide such evidence of the acceptable credit rating (as set out in section 14.2), as First Gas may require.
+First Gas may require the Shipper or third party Credit Support provider, as the case may be, to provide evidence of the existence of an acceptable credit rating (as set out in section 14.2).

-The amount which may be payable to First Gas pursuant to any Credit Support shall be:
+The amount secured by any Credit Support shall be:

-$100,000 (plus GST); plus
+$100,000 (plus GST), in respect of Balancing Gas Charges; plus

-First Gas’ reasonable estimate of 3 months of the Shipper’s Transmission Charges plus Non-standard Transmission Charges (if any) (plus GST), provided that either Party may periodically review such amount (though not more frequently than quarterly) and require it to be adjusted up or down.
+First Gas’ reasonable estimate of 3 months of the Shipper’s Transmission Charges and Non-standard Transmission Charges (if any) (plus GST), provided that either Party may periodically review that amount (though not more frequently than quarterly) and require it to be adjusted up or down.

 Where it has complied with the requirements of this section 14, a Shipper shall as soon as practicable notify First Gas should any of the following occur: